Teaching & Learning Resources

 Essentially, any materials being purchased that are not textbooks will fall under the category of “Supplemental.”
 Supplemental materials may be any media type (including but not limited to: digital resources, videos, audio recordings), and must be Board-approved if they are to be used with students.
 All approved materials are listed in one central database.

-In order to purchase supplementary materials, one must first search the online database to see if the material is available (See Section I, on page 2 for detailed instructions).
+In order to purchase supplementary materials, one must first search the online database to see if the material is available (See Section I for instructions).
 If the material is listed in the database, staff members can proceed with the purchase since the material is already approved.
-If it is not listed on the database, this means that the material has not been approved and the staff member will need to go through the Request for Approval Process of submitting it for Board approval (See Section II, on page 3 for detailed instructions).
+If it is not listed on the database, this means that the material has not been approved and the staff member will need to go through the Request for Approval Process of submitting it for Board approval (See Section II for detailed instructions).

 Section I - Searching the Online Database

-A. On this page you will find the link: Book/Supplementary Materials – List of Approved Materials.
-Click on that link, which takes you to a FileMaker Pro (FMPro**) server database.
-At this time, you must be logged in through the network to be able to access the list.
-You will not be able to access the list remotely from outside our network.
+- On this page (below) you will find the link: Book/Supplementary Materials – List of Approved Materials.
+Click on that link, which takes you to a Google sheet.

 Section II – Request for Approval Process